Fusidic acid, betamethasone valerate.

 Preserved with chlorocresol.

-Fucicort cream is indicated in inflammatory dermatoses where bacterial infection is present or likely to occur.
-Inflammatory dermatoses include atopic eczema, discoid eczema, stasis eczema, seborrhoeic dermatitis, contact dermatitis, lichen simplex chronicus, psoriasis, discoid lupus erythematosus.
+Fucicort is indicated in inflammatory dermatoses where bacterial infection is present or likely to occur.
+Inflammatory dermatoses include atopic eczema, discoid eczema, stasis eczema, seborrhoeic, dermatitis, contact dermatitis, lichen simplex chronicus, psoriasis, discoid lupus erythematosus.

 Covered lesions: Less frequent applications may be adequate.